ericosur/ericosur-snippet/python3/emoji/README.md

 Such string could be safely displayed and edited with **sublime text 3** in ubuntu 18.04.
 But it is not properly displayed nor edited at windows and ubuntu 16.04.
+UPDATE: with proper emoji fonts and later version of **sublime text 3**, it could be shown as B/W color.

 To avoid losing information, transfrom such string into unicode sequence could be a safe way to keep such string.